younyzhu/younyzhu.github.com/Composition_Visualization/README.md

      Two way can sloved this:
           (1). when re-loading the data model, we should re-set the data model and the 3 image model
           (2).
 Just applying the transform matrix to the loaded image data plane
+          (3).
+THREE.js (r67) has problem in selection fiber, so I changed back to r66
+  3. TODO : Need to changed the select fiber and exported the selected fibers.
+       What I did is: when we do selection on the current model, we first recode the selected fibers and then re-load the model.
+       But this will cause problem, when we load the local file, enough I could load it again.
+  4. Try to re-write the framework.

 **Till now incluse files**